awslabs/ml-io/doc/python/data_store.md

 - `compression`: The [compression](#Compression) format of the data.

 ## SageMakerPipe
-A data store representing an Amazon SageMaker pipe channel.
+Represents an Amazon SageMaker pipe channel as a data store.
 Inherits from [DataStore](#DataStore).

 ```python
 SageMakerPipe(pathname : str, fifo_id : int = None, compression : Compression = Compression.INFER)